RickyFoots/Kyonin/Planet/Golarion/Cities/Branmor/Locations/Shops/Fancy A Hammer.md

-A weapons shop that sits next door to the [[Planet/Golarion/Cities/Branmor/Locations/The Adventurers Guild - Branmor]]
+A weapons shop that sits next door to the [[The Adventurers Guild - Branmor]]

 ---
 1. Facts